waigo/waigo/README.md

 searched._

 So if you provide a `application.js` within your app's folder tree then Waigo will use that instead of the default one provided by the framework.
-This rules applies to **every** module file within the framework.

 **If you do not like something provided by Waigo you can easily override it.**